UbuntuBudgie/budgie-extras/README.md

  - Workspace Stopwatch
  - Fuzzy Clock
  - Brightness Controller
+ - Visualspace

 ## Standalone

 budgie mini-apps - see the individual components for details

- - Budgie Visualspace (needs the extras daemon as a runtime dependency)
  - Budgie Extras Daemon
+ - Budgie Wallstreet
  - Budgie Quickchar (needs the extras daemon as a runtime dependency)
  - Budgie Window Previews (needs the extras daemon as a runtime dependency)